 Why You Will Love This Recipe

-- Simple Recipe: This simple lemon poppy seed muffins recipe has 12 ingredients, the batter comes together quickly in one bowl and no mixer is needed to make these easy Lemon poppy Seed Muffins.
-It’s very possible you already have the ingredients on hand.
+- Simple Recipe: This simple lemon poppy seed muffins recipe has 12 ingredients, the batter comes together quickly in one bowl and no mixer is needed to make these easy Vegan Lemon Poppy Seed Muffins.

-- Easy Meal Prep: Homemade Lemon Poppy Seed Muffins are gone in a flash at my house, so I always double the recipe, that way I’ve got ready to grab muffins right from my freezer.
-Yes, these muffins can easily be frozen, in an airtight container, they will last up to 3 months in the freezer.
+- Easy Meal Prep: Homemade Vegan Lemon Poppy Seed Muffins are gone in a flash at my house, so I always double the recipe.

 For more easy baking recipes, check out my Blueberry Bread, Apple Cider Donuts, and Vegan Cinnamon Rolls next.
 Or if you just love vegan muffins check out my Vegan Pumpkin Muffins, Banana Chocolate Chip Muffins, Vegan Blueberry Muffins, Chocolate Banana Muffins or my Vegan Strawberry Muffins.